Successful writers are creative, organised, disciplined, have excellent research skills and a passion for sharing the written word

 - Look out for courses in creative writing or novel writing at your local adult education centre.

-As you gain a back-catalogue of publications income from new work, often in the form of advances, may be complemented by income from previous work, in the form of royalties on published works, public lending rights payments, payments for anthologising work etc.
+As you gain a back catalogue of publications, income from new work (often in the form of advances) may be complemented by income from previous work, in the form of royalties on published works, public lending rights payments, payments for anthologising and so on.

 As your profile increases there may also be more potential for earning income from teaching, lecturing and appearances at events.

-The career of a writer can be unpredictable, and you must be resilient, producing a steady output of work.
-It is also important that you keep a close eye on the market, staying up to date with what kind of writing is selling and considering how to meet market demand.
+The career of a writer can be unpredictable so you must be resilient, producing a steady output of work.
+It's also important that you keep a close eye on the market, staying up to date with what kind of writing is selling and considering how to meet market demand.

-Alongside producing work, it is critical that you also work on marketing yourself and your work.
-If you have an agent or a publisher they are likely to help with publicity, but it is important that you also look for opportunities for publicity yourself, including:
+Alongside producing work, it's critical that you also work on marketing yourself and your work.
+An agent or a publisher is likely to help with publicity, but it's important that you also look for opportunities for publicity yourself, such as:

 - creating a presence via social media